 The Abolishment Act was enacted after § 1-624.02, and thus, is a more streamlined statute for use during times of fiscal emergency.
-In Moreover, the persuasive language of § 1-624.08, including the term 'notwithstanding', suggests that this is the more applicable statutory provision to conduct RIFs resulting from budgetary constraints.
-Accordingly, I am primarily guided by § 1-624.08 for RIFs authorized due to budgetary restrictions.
+Moreover, the persuasive language of § 1-624.08, including the term 'notwithstanding', suggests that this is the more applicable statutory provision to conduct RIFs resulting from budgetary constraints.
+Accordingly, I am primarily guided by § 1-624.08 for RIFs.
 Under this section, an employee whose position was terminated may only contest before this Office:

-- 1. That she did not receive written notice thirty (30) days prior to the effective date of her separation from service; and/or - 2.
-That she was not afforded one round of lateral competition within her competitive level.
+- 1. That he did not receive written notice thirty (30) days prior to the effective date of his separation from service; and/or - 2.
+That he was not afforded one round of lateral competition within his competitive level.